sloria/TextBlob/CONTRIBUTING.rst

 Model Extensions
 ++++++++++++++++

-To create a new extension for a part-of-speech tagger, sentiment analyzer, noun phrase extractor, classifier, tokenizer, or parser, simply create a module that has a class that implements the correct interface from ``text.base``.
+To create a new extension for a part-of-speech tagger, sentiment analyzer, noun phrase extractor, classifier, tokenizer, or parser, simply create a module that has a class that implements the correct interface from ``textblob.base``.
 For example, a tagger might look like this:

 .. code-block:: python

-    from text.base import BaseTagger
+    from textblob.base import BaseTagger

     class MyTagger(BaseTagger):
         def tag(self, text):